AlexxNB/neapi/README.md

 ## Context Usage

-Context is additional storage for any data that will be accesible during whole request-responce chain.
+Context is additional storage for any data that will be accesible during **whole** request-responce chain.
 You can set some context's data on request initialization, add some data in every hooks, and get whole context's data in responce on the client.

 Usualy context may be used for users authentication.
+You may need to clear context in a middle of the chain to prevent sending useless data from server to client.

 Let's look the stages where context may be accesible:

 **Client:**

-1. `client.request(namespace,method,params,context)` - it is first initialization of the `context`.
-It can be any object like `{token: "1a2b3c4e5f6d7e"}`.
-It is not necessary to initialize the context on the request, just ommit context parameter in the function.
+1. `client.request(namespace,method,params,context_func)` -  there `context_func`  is a function with single parameter which is a _context object_.
+You can set any initial context values on request this way: `client.request( ........, context=>context.set('test',123) )`.
+It is not required.

-2. `onRequest(packet,context)` - there and all next stages `context` is special _context function_, that allows to get context values at current stage or set any additional data.
+2. `onRequest(packet,context)` - there and all next stages `context` is special _context object_, that allows to get context values at current stage or set any additional data.

 **Server:**